verified-network-toolchain/leapfrog/Instructions.md

 # Prequisites
-Leapfrog does not have special requirements for interactive use and for some of the evaluation claims on smaller benchmarks.
-However, some of the larger benchmarks require a significant amount of memory (we conducted our evaluation with 500GB of RAM).
+You should be able to build Leapfrog and run most of its evaluation on any modern laptop.
+To run the larger benchmarks you will need a more powerful computer, as Leapfrog ends up using a lot of memory.
+For reference, we conducted our evaluation on a server with 500GB of RAM.

 # Instructions: kick the tires (30 minutes)
+You can either install Leapfrog using a Docker image or by installing all the dependencies locally.
+We recommend using the Docker image.
-## (Optional, Recommended) Loading the Docker image
+## (Recommended) Loading the Docker image
+Install [Docker](https://www.docker.com) and make sure the Docker daemon is running.

-We have provided a Docker image with the necessary prerequisites.
-To use this image, first load the image using:
+We have provided a Docker image with Leapfrog's dependencies already installed.
+You can load the image as follows:
-`docker -i leapfrog.tar`
+`docker -i /path/to/leapfrog.tar`

-In addition, the experiments can take a long time, so we recommend mounting a persistent volume for the image.
-WARNING: If you don't do this, the output of leapfrog within the image will not be saved between docker sessions.
-So we strongly recommend that you mount a persistent volume (one of the authors recently skipped this step in artifact evaluation and had to redo a bunch of experiments).
+The experiments can take a long time, so we suggest mounting a persistent volume for the image to store logs and other output.
+If you don't do this, the output of Leapfrog within the image will not be saved between docker sessions, and you will almost certainly lose data.
+One of the authors recently skipped this step in artifact evaluation and had to redo a bunch of experiments :)

 To make a persistent volume, make a new directory and make sure it is globally
 accessible: